Buying the Right Size Rug

 Measure your horse before you go out to your local tack shop.
 This can be done with a tape measure.
 Simply put one end of the tape in the centre of your horse’s chest and the other end on the horse’s buttocks where you would expect the rug to finish.

-When you’ve bought the rug, take it home and try it on your horse over a clean bedsheet or clean summer sheet- make sure you leave all the tags on.
-If the rug fits then remove the tags and use, if not, you can return the rug to us providing it is unused and with the tags and bag.
+When you’ve bought the rug, take it home and try it on your horse over a clean bedsheet or clean summer sheet – make sure you leave all the tags on.
+If the rug fits then remove the tags and use, if not, you might be able to return the rug to the retail outlet you purchased it from as long as it is in a saleable condition- check with your retailer at the time you purchase the rug.

-How can I tell if a rug fits ?
+How can I tell if the rug fits?

 The rug should fit well over the withers and the shoulders so that the horse can move freely without the rug slipping back.